-As we are slowly but surely approaching Thanksgiving and Christmas, we are all looking for comforting meals and desserts (obviously!) to devour while chilling under cosy blankets.
-Cinnamon, pumpkin bread, hot chocolate, apple pies and soups are basically what I’m thinking about all day long.
+As we are slowly but surely approaching Thanksgiving and Christmas, we are all looking for comforting meals and desserts (obviously!) to devour while chilling under cozy blankets.
+Cinnamon, pumpkin bread, hot chocolate, apple pies, and soups are basically what I’m thinking about all day long.

-The cake dough might sound familiar if you have been following this blog for a while, it’s inspired by my baked orange donuts.
-The combination of almond meal and rice flour result in a very moist and rich texture.
+The cake dough might sound familiar if you have been following this blog for a while.
+It’s inspired by my baked orange donuts.
+The combination of almond meal and rice flour results in a very moist and rich texture.

 - 1 packet chai tea

 - 1 cup water

 - 1 and 1/2 cup white rice flour